Appearance & Reality > The Lord Jesus Christ > Strong and weak

 In Acts 22, the apostle Paul testified about his conversion and the events that followed.
 As he was approaching Damascus around noontime, a very bright light suddenly flashed from heaven all around him.
 He then heard a voice that said to him: “Saul, Saul, why are you persecuting Me?”
 Paul asked: “Who are You, Lord?”
 The Lord answered: “I am Jesus the Nazarene, whom you are persecuting”.
 Paul then asked the Lord Jesus: “What shall I do, Lord?”
 The Lord Jesus instructed: “Get up and go on into Damascus, and there you will be told of all that has been appointed for you to do” (vs. 6-10).

 Paul narrates another incident in verses 17 to 21 in which the Lord again spoke to him clearly and directly.
 While praying in the temple, he fell into a trance.
 Then he heard the Lord saying to him: “Make haste, and get out of Jerusalem quickly, because they will not accept your testimony about Me” (v.
 18).
-And as Paul was reasoning with the Lord, the Lord told him: “Go!
+And while Paul was reasoning with the Lord, the Lord told him: “Go!
 For I will send you far away to the Gentiles” (v.
 21).

-Joseph's experience
+Joseph's dreams

-Another way that God can communicate with people is through dreams.
 In Matthew 1:18-21, we are told that God communicated to Joseph in a dream.
 When Joseph found out that Mary, who was to become his wife, was with child before they came together, he considered ending his relationship with her.
 It was at this time that the angel of the Lord appeared to him in a dream:

 Matthew 1:20-21